Software and databases

 - Articulatory databases: the following tools allow you to read data files from the MOCHA and XRMB databases into Matlab, plot animations of the vocal tract (pellet locations and outlines of the tongue and palate) and speech (waveform, spectrogram, energy, pitch, and phoneme labels if available), to save the visualisation as a movie file, to produce scatterplots and temporal plots of the articulator traces, and various other things:

 Both of them require you to install our speech analysis functions.
 This code was mostly written by my PhD student Chao Qin.
+We also have a Java interface for this code written by Jimmy Yih and Mark Crompton.

 - Electropalatography: tools for imaging EPG frames.